 Analyze churn to understand the customers you are losing, so you can develop strategies to reduce churn rate.
 The purpose of this dashboard is to help you to identify trends (positive and negative) related to Churn ratio - specifically, if you are gaining or losing customers.

 When Churn is examined as a trend, amongst other findings, one can assess the effectiveness and efficiency of the employed marketing methods.
 Use this information to reduce churn rate.
 You can leverage the filters to isolate specific marketing channels, campaigns and more to isolate various characteristics of your marketing mix.

 The Customer Churn measure can provide an insight into several operational and/or marketing activities:

 - How effectively is customer service handling customers

 - How quickly is the business growing or shrinking from a pure customer quantity perspective - are customers being acquired quickly enough

-Net Churn Rate, which goes further, takes into consideration customers gained within the period being analyzed - not just customers lost.
+Net Churn is a second Churn measure to leverage when considering Customer Churn.
+Net Churn Rate, which goes further than Churn Rate, takes into consideration customers gained within the period being analyzed - not just customers lost.

-If a business's Net Churn is increasing, it will be gaining more customer's than it is losing; its customer base will be growing.
+If a business's Net Churn is increasing, it means that it is gaining more customer's than it is losing; its customer base is growing.
 Said another way, positive Net Churn increases a customer base.
-Negative Net Churn indicates that the customer base is reducing.
+Negative Net Churn indicates that the customer base is shrinking.

-Additionally, the rate at which customers are churning is vital to the Customer Lifetime Value (CLTV) measure since the longer a customer is retained, the higher the CLTV.
-Since CLTV is one of the more important factors, indicating the highest cost a company should pay to acquire new customers, one can understand that Customer Churn is a vital indicator of probable success.
+Additionally, the rate at which customers are churning is vital to the Customer Lifetime Value (CLTV) measure since the longer a customer is retained, (typically) the higher the CLTV.
+Since CLTV is one of the more important measurements, indicating the highest cost a company should pay to acquire new customers, one can understand that Customer Churn is a vital indicator of business success or failure.